 “Low-impact development” means new development or redevelopment projects that employ natural and constructed features that reduce the rate of stormwater runoff, filter out pollutants, facilitate stormwater storage onsite, infiltrate stormwater into the ground to replenish groundwater supplies, or improve the quality of receiving groundwater and surface water.

-“Mixed-Use Meter” means a water meter that is operated and maintained by the supplier and that measures the volume of water a customer uses indoors and outdoors.
+“Mixed-Use Meter” (MUM) means a water meter that is operated and maintained by the supplier and that measures the volume of water a customer uses indoors and outdoors.

-“Net reference evapotranspiration” or “Net ETO” is the difference between reference evapotranspiration and effective precipitation, in inches per year.
+“Net reference evapotranspiration” or “Net ET0” is the difference between reference evapotranspiration and effective precipitation, in inches per year.

-“Net ETO crop” means the net reference evapotranspiration for a supplier’s service area growing season, in inches per year.
+“Net ET0 crop” means the net reference evapotranspiration for a supplier’s service area growing season, in inches per year.

-“Newly constructed residential landscapes” (RLAnew) means landscapes considered “new construction” pursuant to section 491, that were added to a supplier’s service area after the time period captured by the residential landscape data provided by the Department to the Board on October 3, 2022, or any subsequent update to the supplier’s residential landscape area by the Department.
+“Newly constructed residential landscapes” (RLAnew) means landscapes that were added to a supplier’s service area in accordance with section 968(e) after the time period captured by the residential landscape data released by the Department on December 6, 2023, or any subsequent update to the supplier’s residential landscape area pursuant to section 968 (b)(3).

-“Non-functional turf” means turf that is solely ornamental and not regularly used for human recreational purposes or for civic or community events.
-Non-functional turf does not include sports fields and turf that is regularly used for human recreational purposes or for civic or community events.

-Owner’s Agent means a person with authorization from a building owner to act on behalf of the building owner.
+“Owner’s Agent” means a person with authorization from a building owner to act on behalf of the building owner.

 “Plant factor” has the same meaning as in section 491.

+“Potable deliveries to residential properties and CII landscapes with DIMs” (DRLI) means the total potable volumes delivered to both residential properties and landscape irrigation, as reported to the Board pursuant to Health and Safety Code section 116530.

 “Potable Reuse Water” includes water produced through both direct potable reuse and indirect potable reuse systems.

-“Potable Reuse Volume” (VPR) is defined as the individual supplier’s volume of potable reuse water in acre-feet.
+“Potable Reuse Volume” (VPR) is defined as the individual supplier’s volume of potable reuse water.

-“Potable Deliveries Potable deliveries to residential properties and CII landscapes with DIMs” (DRLI) means the total potable volumes delivered to both residential properties and landscape irrigation, as reported to the Board pursuant to Health and Safety Code section 116530, in acre-feet.

 “Process water” has the same meaning as in section 10608.12 of the water code.

+“Recycled water” means water produced by a wastewater treatment plant or water recycling treatment plant permitted to produce recycled water pursuant to California Code of Regulations, title 22.

-“Reference evapotranspiration” or “ETO” has the same meaning as in section 491 and is expressed in inches per year.
-Reference evapotranspiration will be updated annually by the Department and derived from the Cal-SIMETAW model using Spatial CIMIS data.
+“Reference evapotranspiration” or “ET0” has the same meaning as in section 491 and is expressed in inches per year.
+Reference evapotranspiration will be updated annually by the Department and derived from the California Simulation of Evapotranspiration of Applied Water model using Spatial California Irrigation Management Information System data.

-provided to the Board on October 3, 2022“Residential agricultural landscapes” means land on which agricultural use is occurring, that was included in the Department’s agricultural land mask and that is associated with a service connection the supplier categorizes as residential, in square feet.
+“Residential agricultural landscapes” means the residential agricultural area, in square feet, released by the Department on December 6, 2023, or as later updated by the Department.
+It is limited to land on which agricultural use is occurring and that is associated with a service connection the supplier categorizes as residential.
+“Agricultural use” means “agricultural use” as defined in Government Code section 51201 (b), but does not include cleaning, processing, or other similar post-harvest activities.

 “Residential landscape area” (RLA) means residential Irrigable Irrigated area plus approved Irrigable Not Irrigated area, in square feet.

-“Residential special landscape area” (RSLA) means residential areas dedicated solely to edible plants and residential areas irrigated with recycled waterin square feet.

-“Service area population” (P) means the service area population reported to the Board as “residential” pursuant to Health and Safety Code section 116530, less any population identified as “transient.”
+“Residential service area population” (P) means the service area population reported to the Board as “residential” pursuant to Health and Safety Code section 116530 and California Code of Regulations, title 22, section 64412.

+“Residential special landscape area” (RSLA) means residential pools, spas, and similar water features, residential areas dedicated solely to edible plants, and residential areas irrigated with recycled water, in square feet.

 “Service Connection” (C) has the same meaning as in Health and Safety Code section 116275.

-“Spatial California Irrigation Management Information System” (Spatial CIMIS) is a Department model that combines weather station data and remotely sensed satellite data to provide reference evapotranspiration information at a 2-km grid.

 “Temporary provision” means an additional volume of water that an urban retail water supplier may request to add to its urban water use objective for a limited time for a specified beneficial use that will require less water over time.

 “Turf” has the same meaning as in section 491.